 La Jolla Village • California • $$

-What to order: The House-Made Beer Brined Corned Beef Hash is a top order, and the Coast Toast, their take on french toast, is so popular it’s available at every meal (it’s been ordered over 700,000 times).
+What to order: The House-Made Beer Brined Corned Beef Hash is a top order, and the Coast Toast, their take on french toast, is so popular it’s available at every meal.
 For dinner, the Ginger-Chili Glazed Atlantic Salmon is a favorite.